cies/htoml/README.md

 ### Features

-* Follows the latest version of the TOML spec, proven by an extensive test suite
+* Compatibility to the TOML spec is proven by an extensive test suite
 * Incorporates [BurntSushi's language agnostic test suite](https://github.com/BurntSushi/toml-test)
 * Has an internal representation that easily maps to JSON
-* Provides a JSON interface (suggested by Greg Weber)
+* Provides an [Aeson](https://hackage.haskell.org/package/aeson)-style JSON interface (suggested by Greg Weber)
 * Useful error messages (thanks to using Parsec over Attoparsec)
 * Understands arrays as described in [this issue](https://github.com/toml-lang/toml/issues/254)
 * Fails on mix-type arrays (as per spec)
-* Provides a benchmark suite
+* Comes with a benchmark suite to make performance gains/regressions measurable
 * Tries to be well documented (please raise an issue if you find documentation lacking)